 Section 11 – Breach of Contract: Procedures

 Complying with the IBO Contract is essential for preserving a viable business for IBOs.
 IBOs and Amway each have rights and responsibilities in case of a breach of the IBO Contract.
-The presentation of the Amway Sales and Marketing Plan is integral to the way in which the Amway business is exhibited to the public.
+The presentation of the Amway Sales and Marketing Plan is integral to the way in which the Amway Business is exhibited to the public.
 Any misrepresentation of the business or other serious breach of these Rules may damage Amway’s public image or may involve Amway IBO in illegal conduct.
-This section permits Amway to place an IBO who has misrepresented the business or who has committed other serious breaches of these Rules, on probation and to compel them and their personal group to attend training on the correct and ethical presentation of the Amway business.
+This section permits Amway to place an IBO who has misrepresented the business or who has committed other serious breaches of these Rules, on probation and to compel them and their personal group to attend training on the correct and ethical presentation of the Amway Business Opportunity.

 11.1.1 Investigation: When Amway believes that a breach of the Rules of Conduct or the Amway Business Policies has occurred, will occur, or is threatened to occur, Amway may investigate the activity of the IBO at issue.
 Amway may undertake this investigation on its own initiative or when requested by another IBO who has submitted a written complaint to Amway as provided in Rule 11.1.2.